 The judge denied that motion and let the trial move forward with just one jury.

 The case was moved from Modesto after a judge there found Peterson couldn't get a fair trial in the couple's hometown.
-Redwood City, where the five-month trial was held, is 90 miles away.
+Redwood City, where the five-month trial was eventually held, is 90 miles away.